Mookel/cgkits/README.md

 - LLAMA: a LL(1) parser generation tool.
 - OCCS: a LALR(1) parser generation tool just like bison, used for syntax analysis.

-They were originally written in old C programming language by Allen in 1992  based on DOS and Unix platform.These tools are fantasty, but unfortunately the source code is hard to read and tools can not running on modern platforms.
-To learn how this tools are built and make them available on modern platform, I decided to refactor all of them.
+They were originally written in old C programming language by Allen in 1992  based on DOS and Unix platform.These tools are fantasty, but unfortunately the source code is very hard going and tools are not fit in modern platforms.
+To learn how this tools are built and make them available on modern platforms, I decided to refactor all of them.

 ## Refactoring